best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 <details>
 <summary><b>Python Example</b></summary>

 To do this, we can make use of the additional `stringOrderType` argument for the `StringIndexer` function we used previously to index our categorical variables.
 This allows us to specify the indexing order.
 By default, this argument is set to `frequencyDesc`, so "Animal Rescue From Water" would be ordered last and is subsequently dropped by the `OneHotEncoderEstimator` function and set as the reference category.
 If we want "Other Animal Assistance" to be dropped instead, we need to ensure it is placed last in the indexing order.
 In this case, specifying `stringOrderType = frequencyAsc` would be sufficient to achieve this.
-However, to keep this example as general as possible, a convenient way of ensuring any chosen reference category is ordered last is add an appropriate prefix to it, such as "000_", and order the categories in descending alphabetical order (`alphabetDesc`):
+However, to keep this example as general as possible, a convenient way of ensuring any chosen reference category is ordered last is to add an appropriate prefix to it, such as "000_", and order the categories in descending alphabetical order (`alphabetDesc`):

 ````{tabs}
 ```{code-tab} py